farahanasuhaimi/WebDev-Portfolio/README.md

 ### Current portfolio

-1. Based on youtube tutorial by Dennis Ivy.
+1. Based on youtube tutorial by Dennis Ivy link: https://www.youtube.com/watch?v=r_hYR53r61M.
 2. Doesn't really has a CTR and content, more about myself.

 ### Plan